antoniusf/m25d/README.md

-m25d: mini-minecraft with 2.5 dimensions
+m25d: minecraft-like game with 2.5 dimensions, written in Python